kevinbgreene/functional-data-js/PART_ONE.md

 toObject(tree); // -> { key : 4, left : 'Empty', right : 'Empty' }
 ```

 You will notice this code copies nodes on the path to the new node.
-Nodes that are not on the insertion path are shared with the new Tree, returned as a result of this insertion, an the old Tree.
+Nodes that are not on the insertion path are shared with the new Tree, returned as a result of this insertion, and the old Tree.
 Just look at the first conditional in the destructureTree branch.
 The value to insert is less than or equal to the current.
-The right sub-tree can be shared.
-The opposite is true if the value is greater.
+The right sub-tree is going to go unaltered.
+It can be shared.
+The inverse is true if the value is greater.

 The next thing we want to do with a binary search tree is to search.
 We will start with the simplest search.
 Just find the minimum (or maximum) value in our Tree.
 In the case of finding the minimum value we just keep moving left until we reach the end.
 We do so by recursively calling the min function on the left child node until we reach a left child node that has an empty left child.
 If you were to write this code in an object oriented language you would check for an empty left child node by checking a property on the node object.
 Something like node.left === null.
 Here we need to destructure the left node to see if it has an empty left child.
 If it does have an empty left node we return the current node we're on, else we recurse into the left node.